tensorlayer/TensorLayer/README.md

 Without compromise in simplicity, TensorLayer advocates a more flexible and composable paradigm: neural network libraries shall be used interchangeably with the native engine.
 This allows users to enjoy the ease of pre-built modules without losing visibility to the deep.
-This non-intrusive nature also makes it viable to consolidate with other TF's wrappers such as TF-Slim and Keras.
+This non-intrusive nature also makes it viable to consolidate with other TF's wrappers.
 However, flexibility does not sacrifice performance.
 TensorLayer allows seamless distributed and heterogeneous deployment.

 TensorLayer is in an active development stage and has received numerous contributions from an open community.